Mugabe party vows to boost black ownership of Zimbabwe economy

 The stock exchange's main Industrial Index shed 1.7 percent, extending Monday's 11 percent slide, as investors on the $5 billion Harare bourse digested the extent of the ZANU-PF win, which puts it in position to enact laws and change the constitution at will.

-Before the July 31 election, the index hit a series of highs on hopes Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third attempt.
+Before the July 31 election, the index hit a series of highs on hopes Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third time of trying.

 On Tuesday, ZANU-PF ran full-page advertisements in newspapers saying its crushing election win was an endorsement of "black economic empowerment" plans that target foreign-owned companies including banks and mines.